Skai23/sobes/README.md

 request from /health returns health check

-request from /metrics returns prometheus format
+request from /metrics returns prometheus format metrics

 All another requests returns 404 response Not found